Obesity in Cats

 Many cat owners believe that treats are a necessity.
 Just like with human beings we do not NEED treats or desserts.
 Instead offer the cat a treat as a reward for good behavior (not for vocalizing as the cat will "learn" that vocalizing earns him more treats).
 Only offer treats that are nutritional and not empty calories.
 Empty calories are treats that contain mainly fillers, are high in fat, and have little to no nutritional value causing weight gain.
 If a cat gains weight because of treats either stop or reduce the amount of treats offered every day, and/or slightly reduce the amount of food given the cat to offset the treats.
 Only reduce the amount of food if feeding a nutritionally balanced treat.

 Daily exercise for a cat through interactive toys is important for both physical and mental health.
 Playing with your cat also increases the bond between owner and cat.
 A second cat is often a good idea as cats will play with each other, thus increasing physical activity (exercise).

 A cat does not need a special "weight loss food" in order to lose weight.
 Simply reduce the daily amount of cat food.
 A cat's weight loss diet must be done gradually… no crash diets!
 Cats have a unique metabolic response to fasting and whenever a cat's food intake is rapidly and markedly decreased, a serious and potentially fatal disorder can happen, Hepatic Lipidosis.

-When the cat reaches its maintenance weight, it will not look either too "fat" or too "skinny".
-Besides weighing the cat, an owner can also place their hands on either side of your cat's body and "feel" its body weight.
-If their fingers can sink between each rib, the cat is too thin.
-If their fingers cannot feel any ribs at all, the cat is too heavy (overweight).
+When the cat reaches its maintenance weight it will not look either too "fat" or too "skinny".
+Besides weighing the cat an owner can also place their hands on either side of your cat's body and "feel" its body weight.
+If your fingers can sink between each rib, the cat is too thin.
+If your fingers cannot feel any ribs at all, the cat is too heavy (overweight).
 An owner should be able to feel the cat's ribs without their fingers sinking between each rib.